BritishMachineVisionAssociation/BMVC2021/meetings/04-10-VIIHM.md

 ---
 layout: meeting
 type: One Day Meeting
-title: Visual Image Interpretation in Humans and Machines: Machines that see like us?
-(10 April 2019)
+title: "Visual Image Interpretation in Humans and Machines: Machines that see like us?
+(10 April 2019)"
 index: 1
 date: 2019-04-10
-meeting-title: Visual Image Interpretation in Humans and Machines: Machines that see like us?
+meeting-title: "Visual Image Interpretation in Humans and Machines: Machines that see like us?"
-image: 04-10-viihm.png.png
+image: 04-10-viihm.jpg
 organisers: Andrew Schofield
 ---